romain-malice/solve/README.md

-Solver, a symbolic solver that does the job.
+Solve, a symbolic solver that does the job.